What Is a Condenser Microphone? How Do They Work?

 Although small-diaphragm condenser mics may be handled with a hand, many studios prefer to record with them on a desk or in a rack.
 Little diaphragm microphones readily capture transients and other high-end noises.

-What are the pros and cons of using a condenser microphone?
+Advantages and disadvantages of using a condenser microphone

 Condenser microphones are often used in recording studios and other places where clarity and sensitivity are important.
 Listed below are some benefits and drawbacks of condenser microphones: